Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-For 2024, the childlessness rate (TCR) in Switzerland sits at 35.7%, marking a slight increase of 1.6 percentage points from the previous year.
-Over the last five years (2020–2024), this rate has shown an upward trend, averaging 31.3%.
-When compared to the 1990s average of 34.7%, the current figure stands about 1.0 percentage point higher.
-On a global scale, Switzerland holds the 23rd position out of 38 countries, while within Europe, it ranks 16th among 31 countries.
+In 2024, the childlessness rate (TCR) in Switzerland reached 35.7%, showing a slight increase of 1.6 percentage points compared to 2023.
+Over the last five years from 2020 to 2024, the TCR has been trending upwards, averaging 31.3%.
+This figure is about 1.0 percentage point higher than the average recorded in the 1990s, which was 34.7%.
+On the global stage, Switzerland holds the 23rd position out of 38 countries, and within Europe, it ranks 16th among 31 countries.

 Total Childlessness Rate (TCR) over the decades